jecikpo/Tutorial-Fuel-SRC20/README.md

 }
 ```
 In this function we create the `provider` object which represents a connection to a live node, a `wallet`
-which we will use for signing our transaction and our Identity and the `salt`.
+which we will use for signing our transaction, our Identity and the `salt`.
 The `salt` is needed
 to create unique Contract Id.
 As of writing this, the Rust SDK uses default salt value of zero and hence
 each next deployment of the same bytcode will result in a failure.
 Refer to [this page](https://docs.fuel.network/docs/specs/identifiers/contract-id/) on how
 the Contract Id value is computed.